Not much has changed in Antarctica for tens of thousands of years. And yet, at the same time, everything is changing.

 This may explain why Antarctica is suddenly so “hot” among passionate photographers.

 There are few places on earth where the landscapes and wildlife are as unspoiled as in Antarctica.
-There’s no light pollution, no sprawling development, no iconic viewpoints overrun by tour buses.
+There’s no light pollution, no sprawling development, and no iconic viewpoints overrun by tour buses.
 In short, there’s a spectacular shot no matter which way you point your camera.

-For now, the opportunity to photograph seals and penguins up close and personal, to explore your creativity capturing the towering ice sculptures that rise from the water, to experience the exhilaration of spotting any one of eight species of whales breach the surface of the sea, is just too tempting to pass by.
+For now, the opportunity to photograph seals and penguins up close and personal, to explore your creativity by capturing the towering ice sculptures that rise from the water, to experience the exhilaration of spotting any one of eight species of whales breach the surface of the sea, is just too tempting to pass by.

 So, maybe that explains why Antarctica is now one of the most coveted destinations for photographers.
 Or, perhaps the answer to the question is even more straightforward than that: when the mystique and majesty of a faraway place calls, you just go.